aliemteam/aliemcards/cards/ecg-sgarbossa/card.md

 ![ST elevation example](image-1.png)

-## 2. ST depression ≥ 1 mm in lead V1, V2, V3
+## 2. ST depression &ge; 1 mm in lead V1, V2, V3

 - \+ LR: 6.58 (2.6-16.1)
 - \- LR: 0.78 (0.7-0.87)

 ![ST depression example](image-2.png)

-## 3. ST elevation ≥ 5 mm where discordant with QRS complex
+## 3. ST elevation &ge; 5 mm where discordant with QRS complex

 - May not be significant as the +LR crosses 1.0
 - \+ LR: 3.42 (0.18-6.5)